grldchz/grldservice/README.md

 ## Get Started

-Either create database grldchz manually or uncomment create database lines in grldchz.sql.
+See [grldenv](https://github.com/grldchz/grldenv) if you want to spin up a docker environment.
+Otherwise, do the following.

+Create a database schema.

 Execute grldchz.sql on the MySQL Database

 Create lib/.env for your environment.
-See lib/example.env for more info.
+Use [lib/example.env](lib/example.env) as an example.

-Copy the grldservice directory to public_html directory of Apache
+Copy the grldservice directory to public_html directory of Apache.

+All calls to grldservice are authenticated with cookies.
+There is no API access.
+You must authenticate through the UI.